andrejp88/in-any-case/README.md

 `wstring` (UTF-16) and `dstring` (UTF-32) inputs are accepted, but the library's internals will convert them to UTF-8 and then back.
 A bit wasteful, but it beats having the `Case` struct be a template.

+As of v1.0.0, the library is designed for the ASCII alphabet.
+Letters beyond those found in English may not be converted as expected.